stefanluiken/earthquake-reporting/README.md

-Earthquake reporting app
+Earthquake Reporter app
 ===================================

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+This is an Earthquake reporting app, which uses JSON APIs to fetch data on recent earthquakes in the world.
+This app has been built with Java.

 More info on the USGS Earthquake API available at: https://earthquake.usgs.gov/fdsnws/event/1/